 The former enables an analyst to drive seasonality -- the normal rise and fall of events due to the time of day, month or year, and other predictable variations -- out of the model.
-This, in turn, enables the analyst to account for the cyclical nature of business and not waste time on outliers that are not statistically significant.
+This enables the analyst to account for the cyclical nature of business and not waste time on outliers that are statistically insignificant.

 Some IT monitoring metrics lend themselves to a fixed point-in-time metric and threshold.
-For example, if a disk drive is 100% full, that is a point-in-time metric, and a threshold, that an IT admin must address immediately.
+For example, a disk drive that is 100% full is a point-in-time metric, and a threshold, that an IT admin must address immediately.

-But other metrics rise and fall in a predictable manner, so it's best to examine these over a span of time.
-For example, Java Virtual Machine (JVM) garbage collection represents a cyclical process -- so it's a metric that an admin can trace in a time-series display.
+Other metrics rise and fall in a predictable manner, so it's best to examine these over a span of time.
+For example, Java Virtual Machine (JVM) garbage collection represents a cyclical process, so it's a metric that an admin can trace in a time-series display.

 As a Java application runs, it creates objects in memory storage.
 When the memory allocated to the JVM is full, the JVM performs a garbage collection, which destroys objects that have gone out of scope.
 The application freezes at that point, so it's important to configure the JVM to both be the right size and perform garbage collections regularly.

 Both point-in-time and time-series monitoring processes use thresholds, but do so differently.
 A time-series monitoring has variable thresholds because analysis must account for the cyclical nature of certain IT and business events.
 A point-in-time monitoring system uses fixed thresholds.

 This approach to performance monitoring is sometimes no better than a simple guess.
 With this approach, thresholds are set via:

 Conversely, a more effective approach -- including for those who use time-series monitoring and analysis -- involves the following:

 - Regression analysis